-This document is the annual Work Programme for the European Research Council funded by the European Union's Horizon 2020 Framework Programme for Research and Innovation.
+This document is the annual work programme for the European Research Council funded by the European Union's Horizon 2020 Framework Programme for Research and Innovation.
 It is the legal document which sets out how the ERC will allocate its funding for the corresponding year.
 It is established by the Scientific Council of the ERC and subsequently adopted by the European Commission.

-Principal Investigators who wish to apply to one of the ERC's calls will need to apply through the EU Funding & Tenders Portal.
+Principal Investigators who wish to apply to one of the ERC's calls will need to apply through the Participants Portal.
 This contains all the information necessary for applying to each ERC call as well as details of your National Contact Point who can provide information and personalised support in your native language at:

-https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/home http://erc.europa.eu/
+http://ec.europa.eu/research/participants/portal/page/home